 Money transmitters in Florida must also register as a money services business (MSB) with the Federal Crimes Enforcement Network (FinCEN).
 The registration process must be completed by the Bank Secretary Act (BSA) e-filing system.

-Surety1 has been providing surety bonds in Florida, and all fifty states since 2003.
+Surety1.com is a service of AssuredPartners one of the largest and fastest growing insurance agencies in the nation.
+Surety1.com is the premier online provider of surety bonds nationwide since 2003.
 The company maintains an A+ rating by the better business bureau and offers and easy to navigate online application.
 Simply complete the online application and one of our agents will be in touch with you within one business day with either a quote or a request for additional information.